-This bag is a great way to use a colourful fat quarter or fat eight bundle.
+This asymmetric rainbow handbag project is a great way to use a colourful fat quarter or fat eight bundle.
 Using a dark fabric for the main bag will really allow the colours to pop.
 It’s a medium sized handbag, with an internal pocket and Velcro fastening.
 I used Alison Glasses Sunprints 2019 collection to make mine, I also made a version with Makower’s Linen look fabrics too which is pictured at the bottom of the tutorial.

 1m of black or dark coloured fabric for the bag exterior and strap